Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Diagram 9 illustrates the synchronisation model, that
 is based on the synchronisation model proposed in [[!MPEGCMAF]].
-Different bit-rate tracks and/or media streams are conveyed in separate fragmented mp4 streams.
-By having the boundaries to the fragments time alligned for tracks comprising the same stream at different bit-rates, bit-rate
+Different bit-rate tracks and/or media streams are conveyed in separate CMAF tracks.
+By having the boundaries to the fragments time alligned for tracks comprising the same content stream at different bit-rates, bit-rate
 switching can be achieved.
 By using a common timeline
 different streams can be synchronized at the receiver,
-while they are in a separated fragmented mp4 stream
-send over a separate connection, possibly from a different
+while they are in a separate CMAF track, send over a separate connection, possibly from a different
 [=Ingest source=].
 For more information on the synchronisation model we refer to section 6 of [[!MPEGCMAF]].
 For synchronization